 Collaborating with some of these musicians, Gardner recorded Common Jack's debut LP - Bowl, Holland - in Washington DC's historic Cue Recording Studios with platinum producer Jim Ebert (Dave Grohl, Madonna, Toni Braxton).
 Bowl, Holland was praised for the "richness of the sound...from minimalist to quite symphonic." & for Gardner's songwriting and singing, "his voice takes us in quite a poetic world, in a very original musical dimension, he makes us fly."
 (Michel Penard, ISA Radio)

 Upon finishing the album, Gardner immediately began working on what would become Common Jack's second LP.
 Recording at Degraw Sound in Brooklyn with co-producer & engineer Harper James (of breakout group EIGHTY-NINETY), Gardner and the band pushed themselves even further with a dynamic new album, Strange New State.
 It was released to critical acclaim & realized the potential so many heard on Bowl Holland.
 Longtime Common Jack friend and radio DJ in France Michel Penard of ISA radio immediately wrote “this album will remain the first gem on the discography...(Gardner) reached something with these recordings.”
 These sentiments were echoed by The Alternate Root magazine, “Common Jack snags the indie style of musical inclusivity...self assured and confident...hits a universal note.”

-Indeed, the creative leap made by Gardner and the band on Strange New State is palpable, and Gardner continued to emerge as a capable songwriter and powerful lyricist.
+The creative leap made by Gardner and the band on Strange New State is palpable, and Gardner continued to emerge as a capable songwriter and powerful lyricist.

 For all licensing, booking, & press requests, fill out the form below: